zhiliangxu/24-Math-Game/spec.md

 * Code should be modular, for example, implement solution lookup in a separate TypeScript file, implement rules of the game in a separate TypeScript file too.
 Group similar files in folders.
 * Add test cases for TypeScript modules.
 Make sure all test cases can pass.
 * At the end, compile TypeScript code to minimal JavaScript so that it can run in a web browser.
+* When the width of solution area is not enough, add a horizontal scroll bar for the area to drop cards.